libigl/libigl.github.io/docs/unit-tests.md

 !!! tip
-    Before writing any new unit test, be sure you are using the `dev` branch to use the latest version of libigl available.
+    Before writing any new unit test, be sure you are up-to-date with the **master** branch to use the latest version of libigl available.

 ## Dependencies